fscatox/socv-step2/README.md

 Testcases:

 1. zero input
-     - all 0s on an input
+     1. all 0s on an input
-     - all 0s on both inputs
+     2. all 0s on both inputs

 2. one input
-     - all 1s on an input
+     1. all 1s on an input
-     - all 1s on both inputs
+     2. all 1s on both inputs

+3. non-corner values on both inputs

-3. 0s on both inputs and carry-in '0'
+4. 0s on both inputs and carry-in '0'

-4. 1s on both inputs and carry-in '1'
+5. 1s on both inputs and carry-in '1'

+6. (unsigned) overflow

 ### Windowed Register File